 Bark: The young bark is greenish-white, smooth, developing small lenticles which are blackish and diamond shape, which then enlarge with the bark becoming rough, dark, and furrowed near the base.
 Twigs are gray to reddish-brown and are usually covered with dense white hair.
 Buds are ovate and pointed, reddish brown, and with some white hairs.
 Twigs chewed have an aspirin taste.

-The leaves are 2-1/2 to 5 inches long, almost as wide, ovate in shape with some irregular teeth or can develop 3 or 5 lobes resembling maple leaves.
-Young leaves on older twigs may not have the lobes.
+The leaves are 2-1/2 to 5 inches long, almost as wide, ovate in shape with some irregular teeth.
+Later leaves develop 3 or 5 lobes resembling maple leaves.
+Young leaves on older twigs will not have the well-defined lobes (see next paragraph).
 The base is truncate to slightly heart-shaped.
 The upper surface is a bluish-green, the underside dense with white hair, as is the leaf stalk.
 The stalk is flattened as with most Populus species, causing a trembling in the wind.
 Autumn color in some areas may be reddish but normally is undistinguished.

 Flowers: P. alba is dioecious, that is male and female flowers occur on separate trees.
 Female flowers (pistillate) are in dense 1 to 3 inch long greenish-gray drooping catkins.
 Female individual small flowers have a basal disk, a 2-chambered ovary, pistil with a pair of stigmata at the tip.
 Male (staminate) catkins are slightly longer, a stalked basal disk with 6 to 12 reddish stamens.
 Both flowers have a small brown bract obscuring them, whose upper edge is deeply cut.
 Flowers appear before the leaves and are wind pollinated.